kyma-project/kyma/docs/application-connector/docs/08-09-revoke-cert.md

 ```bash
 curl -X POST https://gateway.{CLUSTER_DOMAIN}/v1/applications/certificates/revocations --cert {CERT_TO_REVOKE} --key {CERT_TO_REVOKE_KEY} -k
 ```

-After successful call, the certificate is revoked and cannot be renewed.

 If you have access to the Kyma cluster, you can also revoke a certificate by sending the SHA256 sum of the certificate to the internal `certificates/revocations` endpoint.
 Run: